securekey/fabric-next/docs/source/build_network.rst

 on which you'll be developing blockchain applications and/or operating Hyperledger Fabric.

-You will also need to download and install the :doc:`samples`.
+You will also need to :doc:`install`.
 You will notice that there are a number of samples included in the ``fabric-samples`` repository.
 We will be using the ``first-network`` sample.
 Let's open that sub-directory now.